yagop/telegram-bot/README.md

 3. **Group Manager**.
 Plugin to manage group chat.

-  * Read group description.
-  * {Dis}allow APIs bots.
+  * Allow/disallow APIs bots to enter group.
+  * Get or revoke invite link.
   * Lock/unlock group member.
   * Lock/unlock group name.
   * Lock/unlock group photo.
-  * Show group settings.
+  * Read group description.
-  * Get or revoke invite link.
   * Read group rules.
   * Set group description.
   * Set group name.
   * Set group photo.
   * Set group rules.
+  * Show group settings.

 4. **Help**.
 Help plugin.
 Get info from other plugins.

+  * Show all commands for every plugin.
+  * Show Commands for that plugin.
   * Show list of plugins.
-  * Show all commands for every plugin.
-  * Commands for that plugin.

 5. **Id**.
 Know your id or the id of a chat members.

-  * Return your ID and the chat id if you are in one.
+  * Return the IDs of the `chat_id` members.
   * Return the IDs of the current chat members.
-  * Return the IDs of the `chat_id` members.
   * Return the member `@user_name` ID from the current chat.
+  * Return your ID and the chat id if you are in one.
   * Search for users with `text` on `first_name`, `print_name` or `username` on current chat.

 6. **Invite**.
 Invite other user to the chat group.

 7. **Plugins**.
 Plugin to manage other plugins.
 Enable, disable or reload.

-  * List all plugins.
-  * Enable plugin.
   * Disable plugin.
   * Disable plugin only this chat.
+  * Enable plugin.
+  * List all plugins.
   * Reloads all plugins.

 8. **Version**.
 Shows bot version.